y-scope/clp/components/core/README.md

 * To compress in parallel, simply run another instance of `clp` concurrently.

 Note that currently, decompression (`clp x`) and search (`clg`) can only be run with a single instance.
-We are in the process of open-sourcing parallelizable versions of these as well.
+We are in the process of open-sourcing parallelized versions of these as well.